AwkwardTurtle42/AwkwardTurtle42.github.io/SRD/Growth.md

 Spend XP to unlock abilities and make your character stronger.
 Spending XP represents your character’s ability to grow and improve with only their own experience and training.

-Spend 1 XP to gain +1 Max Grit (to a Max of 12)

-Spend 1 XP to increase a d4 Attribute to a d6, 2 XP from d6 to d8, 3 XP from d8 to d10, and 4 XP from d10 to d12.
+Spend 2 XP to increase a d4 Attribute to a d6, 3 XP from d6 to d8, 4 XP from d8 to d10, and 5 XP from d10 to d12.
 Attributes cannot be raised higher than d12.

-Spend XP equal to twice the number of Advanced Abilities you currently have to gain another Advanced Ability from your Calling.
+Raising your Max DEX and WIL also raises your Max Grit which is always the total steps of DEX and WIL.

+Advanced Abilities are potential ways your Calling can grow and advance from practice and experience.

+Spend 2 XP to unlock your first Advanced Ability.
+Each subsequent Advanced Ability's cost increases by two.

-0 XP → 2 XP → 4 XP → 6 XP
+2 XP → 4 XP → 6 XP → 8 XP

-It is possible to take Advanced Abilities from other Callings.
-However, Foreground Growth may be more appropriate.
-Talk to the GM.
+*You may want to tune these costs depending on how fast you expect to gain XP, and how long you expect your campaign to last.
+See XX for some suggestions.*

 ## Foreground Growth